 What types of assets can be traded on margin?

-- Options: Another type of contract that can be traded on margin is one that gives the buyer the option but not the obligation to purchase or sell an asset at a certain price.
+3. Options: Another kind of contract traded on margin offers the buyer the option to buy or sell a crypto asset at a certain price with no obligation.

 The availability of margin trading for a particular asset can vary depending on the broker or exchange.
-Additionally, margin trading is typically unavailable for all stocks, as some may not meet the eligibility criteria set by the broker or exchange.
+Additionally, margin trading is typically unavailable for all stocks, as some may not meet the broker’s or exchange’s eligibility criteria.

 Is Margin Trading with Cryptocurrency the riskiest option?